 Thursday, July 09, 2009

-If it is Ed McMahon it sounds nothing like him, but who cares?
+If it is Ed McMahon, it sounds nothing like him (to my ear) but who cares?
 Whomever he is, he enunciates every word as if he's getting off on his first hit of reefer and trying not to exhale while he's having his toes cut off.
 It's with the narrated version that the artsy backwards momentum ennui halts and the true Ed Woodiness comes roaring out.
 Dig this Criswell-esque number (I had to write it down): "Yes!
 I am here.. the demon who possesses your soul.
 Wait a bit...
 I'm coming for you.
 I have so much to show you, so much that you are afraid to see."
-You keep wanting him to add: He eats little boys!"
-Each word is emphasized and dragged on, like the film itself, struggling to stretch a short film into a feature length and only getting as far as around 57 minutes.
-Perfect for an all-night horror film fest, such as the one visited by the unwitting denizens of Anytown USA in the BLOB in 1958.
+You keep wanting him to add: "He eats little boys!"
+Each word is emphasized and elongated like the film itself, struggling to stretch a short film into a feature length and only getting as far as around 57 minutes before wheezing to a halt.

-The score is great too, with George Antheil's weird orchestral booziness and the wordless eerie whooping of a theremin welded to Marni Nixon's soaring vocals.
+The score is great too: George Antheil's weird orchestral booziness and the wordless eerie whooping of a theremin welded to Marni Nixon's soaring vocals.
 When our lesbian gamin outlaw hides out from the cops in a dingy basement jazz club, she ends up literally throwing on a cocktail dress and singing with gone-daddy jazz combo Shorty Rogers and His Giants, until her paranoia gets too deep.
 It's pure Woodsy heaven to watch her continually open her mouth and then quickly close it while on stage, trying to lip sync to Marni Nixon's wordless vocal noises and stopping when she realizes Nixon's voice isn't coming where she thought it was.
 Meanwhile sleazy dudes grope drunken party girls and lonely old guys with five o clock shadow drink up and look sad and repulsive for the camera.
-Shorty Rogers and his Giants take up half the basement-- I mean dig, daddio -it's a real basement; the drummer bugs his eyes and makes goofy faces; the cops shove a dead man's head through the basement window bars, so he can dig the sounds.
+Shorty Rogers and his Giants take up half the basement-- I mean dig, man, it's a real basement; the drummer bugs his eyes and makes goofy faces; the cops shove a dead man's head through the basement window bars, so he can dig the sounds.
 Everybody's happy and a creepy classic is born... or is it?
 Do you fear the demon with... the daughter of horror?

 And the best part is, you can see it in its entirety, for free, on the web right now: Just click here Or are you afraid.... hmmm?
 Don't worry.
 John Parker is here...
 And he has so much to show you!